OskarBones/strength-inventory/README.md

 ## Known deficiencies
 - Timezones are yet to be implemented.
 All times are in UTC.
-- Database connection is slow with the current hosting setup.

 ## In the TODO list
 - Timezones